LafForce/Tic-Tac-Toe-RestAPI/README.md

 **Private APIs** (need registration):
 * Users can see all their own games
-* Can see all available and games in they are joined in
+* See all available games and games they are joined in
-* Can create new games
+* Create new games
-* Can join in _available_ game for playing
+* Join in _available_ game for playing
-* Can see game history of finished games (including game board status)
+* See game history of finished games (including game board status)

 You can visit the web-application at: http://tic-tac-toe-game.apphb.com/